ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/01-install-ceramic.md

 haxelib run ceramic setup
 ```

-Follow the instructions, it will tell you where it wants to install Ceramic and do it (default behaviour is to create a ceramic folder in the current working directory where you are running your terminal.
+Follow the instructions, it will tell you where it wants to install Ceramic and do it (default behaviour is to create a ceramic folder in your home directory.
 [You can check more advanced install options on the haxelib page](https://lib.haxe.org/p/ceramic/)).

 <p class="extra-info">When it asks you if you want to make <code>ceramic</code> command available globally, you should choose <code>yes</code> so that the <code>ceramic</code> command will work by default on any command line session from any folder on your computer.</p>